How We Measure Patient Survey Ratings

 - Focus on those parts of quality that consumers can best assess, such as how well providers talk with patients and how easy it is to get care.

 Due to outdated data, the inability to locate another data source, or establish an alternate collection method, in June 2018, the MHDO Board approved retiring the Clinician & Group CAHPS and Patient-Centered Medical Homes CAHPS Patient Experience Data from CompareMaine.

 Currently, the data we use come from the Hospital CAHPS: These are random surveys of adult patients who've been discharged from a hospital.
 The surveys are distributed within 48 hours to 6 weeks of the patient leaving the hospital.
 We focus on measures regarding the patients' feelings on provider communication, pain management, care transition, and the responsiveness of hospital staff.
-The current data are from October 1, 2016 to September 30, 2017.
+The data on CompareMaine covers the October 1, 2017 – September 30, 2018 reporting period.